data-provider/core/README.md

 Please refer to the [@data-provider/connector-react][data-provider-connector-react-url] documentation to see how simple is the data-binding between React Components and Data Provider Browser Storage.

-Connect a source to all components that need it.
-Data Provider will rerender automatically connected components when data in sources is updated.
+Connect a provider to all components that need it.
+Data Provider will rerender automatically connected components when data in providers is updated.

 ## Contributing